mantl/mantl/docs/getting_started/gce.rst

 Service accounts are created under the "Create new Client ID" button (marked 3 in the image below.)

+.. note:: You'll need to be an account owner to create this file - if you're
+          not, ask your account owner to do this step for you.

 .. image:: /_static/gce_service_account.png
    :alt: The GCE UI for creating a service account.